For the purposes of this section, the terms defined in this subdivision have the meanings given them.

 (a) "Reverse mortgage loan" means a loan:

 (b) "Lender" means any bank subject to chapter 48, credit union subject to chapter 52, savings bank organized and operated pursuant to chapter 50, savings association subject to chapter 51A, any residential mortgage originator subject to chapter 58, or any insurance company as defined in section 60A.02, subdivision 4.
-"Lender" also includes any federally chartered bank supervised by the comptroller of the currency or federally chartered savings association supervised by the Federal Home Loan Bank Board or federally chartered credit union supervised by the National Credit Union Administration, to the extent permitted by federal law.
+Lender includes any federally chartered bank supervised by the comptroller of the currency or federally chartered credit union supervised by the National Credit Union Administration, to the extent permitted by federal law.

 (c) "Borrower" includes any natural person holding an interest in severalty or as joint tenant or tenant-in-common in the property securing a reverse mortgage loan.